-Do you ever just feel like you need to take a pill to take the edge off?
+Do you ever just feel like you need to do something to take the edge off?

 The fact is that everyone gets stressed sometimes.
-It’s normal to feel anxiety from time to time and if you don’t want to take something that will totally knock you out, try a gentle relaxing cup of sedative tea instead of popping a pill.
+It’s normal to feel anxiety from time to time.
+If you don’t want to take a drug like Valium that will totally knock you out you can try a gentle relaxing cup of sedative tea instead of popping a pill.

 Now opinions may slightly differ among herbalists as to what the “best” herbal anxiety reliever is, but I think we can all agree that the best herb is the one that works best for the individual.

 I have included a brief blurb so that you can get an idea of the herbs that will work best for your own constitution and needs.

 The purple passionflower has been found to be as effective as sedatives in the benzodiazepine (valium) family, the aerial parts of this herb are great for nervous tension and anxiety.
 In recent research, passionflower extract at 45 drops daily (tincture) was shown to be as effective as oxazepam (similar to valium).
 This nervine herb is also “antispasmodic” which makes it great for people with constant nervous twitching.